akarimbux/openai-demo/README.md

 ### Executing program

 * This repo contains two python scripts:
     * `gradio_demo.py` runs a gradio app using a rotating set of pre-generated images.
-2 pre-built bundles are included
+3 pre-built bundles are included for your exploration
     * `openai_gen_data.py` generates seed phrases for GPT-3 to build prompts for DALL-E which are then used to return 4 images for each prompt, the results are pickled into the archive/ folder.
 The app above randomly loads one of these images for each prompt

 * Step-by-step bullets